Inácio Miguel

-Inácio Miguel Ferreira dos Santos (born 12 December 1995), known as Inácio Miguel, is a professional footballer who plays as a defensive midfielder or a centre back for Angolan club Petro de Luanda.
+Inácio Miguel Ferreira dos Santos (born 12 December 1995), known as Inácio Miguel, is a professional footballer who plays as a defensive midfielder or a centre back for South African club Kaizer Chiefs.
 Born in Portugal, he represents the Angola national team.

 Club career

 On 28 September 2016, Inácio made his professional debut with Braga B in a 2016–17 LigaPro match against Aves.

 On 30 June 2019 Inácio Miguel signed a contract with Liga II club Universitatea Cluj.

 On 21 June 2021, he returned to Mafra.

 International career

-On 22 September 2020, Inácio Miguel was called-up by the senior Angola national football team.
+On 22 September 2020, Inácio Miguel was called up by the senior Angola national football team.
 He made his debut on 13 October 2020 as a halftime substitution during a friendly match against Mozambique.
 He won four caps in 2021.